Indiantown in Williamsburg County, South Carolina — The American South (South Atlantic)

 Indiantown Presbyterian Church: “Disarm in the Most Rigid Manner”

 On September 20, Maj.
-Wemyss reported to Cornwallis that he had “burnt and laid waste about 50 houses and Plantations, mostly belonging to People who Ö are now in arms against us.”
+Wemyss reported to Cornwallis that he had “burnt and laid waste about 50 houses and Plantations, mostly belonging to People who … are now in arms against us.”

 Location.
 33° 43.508′ N, 79° 33.718′ W. Marker is in Indiantown, South Carolina, in Williamsburg County.
 Marker is on Hemingway Hwy (State Highway 261/512), on the left when traveling west.
+In the yard of the Indiantown Presbyterian Church.
 Touch for map.
-In the yard of the Indiantown Presbyterian Church.
-Marker is at or near this postal address: 4865 Hemingway Hwy., Hemingway SC 29554, United States of America.
+Marker is at or near this postal address: 4865 Hemingway Hwy, Hemingway SC 29554, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 25, 2012, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 815 times since then and 37 times this year.
+It was originally submitted on March 25, 2012, by Anna Inbody of Columbia, South Carolina.
+This page has been viewed 879 times since then and 20 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 25, 2012, by Anna Inbody of Columbia, South Carolina. • Bill Pfingsten was the editor who published this page.